gme210soundmap/Manilaud/README.md

 Perceived Level of Annoyance (Perceived Noise Level of a Location) -
+#### Help us get the Perceived Level of Annoyance over particular locations or soundscapes by providing your 'Level of Interest' on each soundscape on the map after listening to them.
+To help us, please go to this link.

 * This is a crowdsourcing soundmap where users can send sound recordings related to a location; or a soundscape of that particular place.
 The focus of the map is in Metro Manila, so possible soundscapes could be sound recordings from areas such as the MRT/LRT, near bridges and landmarks, parks, etc.

 * When submitting the soundscape, the user would have to include their perceived level of valence or the affective quality referring to the intrinsic attractiveness/goodness (positive valence) or averseness/badness (negative valence) of the said soundscape.
 This could be on a scale of -5 to 5.